-What discomforts could actually be signs of pregnancy?
+What discomforts could actually be early signs of pregnancy?
 Whether you are trying to become pregnant or trying to avoid pregnancy, knowing what signs to look for is important.
-Of course a positive pregnancy test is more reliable but some of these signs of pregnancy can clue you in before you take a pregnancy test.
+Of course a positive pregnancy test is more reliable, but some of these signs of pregnancy before a missed period can clue you in before you take a pregnancy test.

 10 Early Signs of Pregnancy